How to find music

 We have large collections dealing with music.
 For example, you can find sheet music and recorded music, but also a lot of material about the music.

 A few words on what you can find

 Music is alive.
 What you will find is a collection of a variety of media that try to capture the work or the experience.
-The documentation is either focused directly on the work, the experience of the work, the process of creation or the work's framework.
+The documentation is either focused directly on the work, the experience of the work, the process of creation or information related to the individual work.

-We collect and preserve music in the form of, for example, sound recordings, sheet music and archive material.
-In addition, we prepare the Danish Music List, and we are also the national centre for things as ISMN (International Standard Music Number), RILM (Répertoire International de Littérature Musicale) and RISM (Répertoire International de Source Musicale).
+We collect and preserve music in the form of, for example, sound recordings, sheet music, music scores, and archive material.
+In addition, we prepare the Union Catalogue of Danish Music, and we are also the national centre for projects like ISMN (International Standard Music Number), RILM (Répertoire International de Littérature Musicale) and RISM (Répertoire International de Source Musicale).

 Keep in mind that if you cannot find a guide to what you are looking for here, then it may be found on one of our other guide pages.

-We recommend that you do a search on the composer, musician or work that you are interested in.
+We recommend that you do a search on the composer, musician or work that has your interest.
 You unfold the search field by clicking on "search" at the top of the page.
-Once you have searched, you can use the buttons that appear to the left of the search results to narrow down to the type of material you are interested in (for example, sound or sheet music).
+Once you have searched, you can use the buttons that appear to the left of the search results to limit the type of resource you are interested in (for example, audio or music scores).

-However, you should be aware that when you narrow down by material type, you may in some cases experience that material is sorted out by mistake.
+However, you should be aware that when you narrow down by resource type, you may in some cases experience that material is sorted out by mistake.

-Remember that it is important that you order the material that you are interested in before you show up at the library.
-Most of our materials are not on display, but are located in our storages.
+Remember that it is important to order the material that you are interested in before you show up at the library.
+Most of our materials are not on open shelves, but are located in our closed stacks.